-However, how you think about them is what’s critical here.
+Because, how you think about emotions is what’s critical here.

 Instead, think of emotions as uncomfortable, challenging, or painful.
-By making this important shift, you’ll honor your emotions and allow yourself to be a whole person.
+By making this important shift, you’re more soulful because you’re honoring your emotions and allowing yourself to be a whole person.

 Human beings are complex and we must honor the full range of our emotions.

-Positive Thinking Exercise #4 – Feel your emotions without dwelling on them.
+Exercises for Positive Thinking #4 Feel your emotions without dwelling on them.